 Mistakes that result in incidents, downtime for users, or other business impact aren’t typically the goal of an operation.
 From time to time, they do happen though.
 No matter the scale, this is the time to do a full debrief with the Red Team, discuss what went wrong, what could have been done better, what shortcuts were taken, and how processes, procedures, and technology can prevent the mistake from happening again.
 From there, a write-up including lessons learned should be shared with all impacted teams.

 From a technology skill set, the Red Team only needs to be just better than the blue team.

 When something goes wrong, being able to point back to test results and detailed logs will go a long way.
 There are few things worse than saying “We don’t have logs” or “We didn’t test this beforehand”.

 Deconfliction processes should be determined well before operation kickoff.
 Ideally, the blue team has deconfliction as a step in their run book at the point where an incident is about to turn into something much larger.

 Automation is important.
-Any action ran more than once should be automated.
-This is for several reason, the obvious one is that it saves time, the other is that it ensures operator error is less likely to happen.
+Any action run more than once should be automated.
+This is for several reasons, the obvious one is that it saves time, and the other is that it ensures operator error is less likely to happen.

 Test everything and assume nothing.